HBBEEP/FRA532_LAB1_6406_6428_6471/README.md

 r is wheel radius

-B is distance between wheels
+B is the distance between wheels

-v_robot is linear velocity of robot
+v_robot is the linear velocity of the robot

-w_robot is angular velocity of robot
+w_robot is the angular velocity of the robot

-w_r_wheel is angular velocity of robot's right wheel
+w_r_wheel is the angular velocity of the robot's right wheel

-w_l_wheel is angular velocity of robot's left wheel
+w_l_wheel is the angular velocity of the robot's left wheel

 ## Wheel_Odometry